 17. How to yellow cab

 If you want to get a classy yellow cab from Manhattan to Brooklyn, first stop the cab, enter it, and THEN tell the driver where you want to go.
 If you just open the door and say “I’d like to go to Brooklyn” chances are high that the cab driver will suddenly act like an alien that doesn’t understand english.
 If you are already in the car, they have to get you to your destination, by law.
 Most of them are just lazy.

 18. Cash only!

 Some very well established restaurants are “cash only” but have their own ATM inside the restaurant.
 YES!
 TECHNOLOGY!
-(I learned that the reason are Credit Card fees, and some restaurants just don't want to pay them, so they force you to pay with cash.
-Makes sense, to some extend)
+(I learned that the reason are credit card fees, and some restaurants just don't want to pay them, so they force you to pay with cash.
+Makes sense, to some extent.)

 19. Find a laundry place

-Up until I moved to NYC I didn’t know that having a washer and dryer, or even dishwasher is a luxury.
+Until I moved to NYC I didn’t know that having a washer and dryer, or even dishwasher, is a luxury.
 Taking your clothes to the laundry service in your neighborhood is pretty normal.
 Most apartments either don’t have the space for a washer, or they don’t have the pipes to support them.
-Our bathroom certainly does not have either one of them, you can barely fit two people into it.
+Our bathroom certainly does not have either one of them.
+You can barely fit two people into it.

 20. The best pancakes!

-I never expected that I would wait 3 hours to get pancakes for my Sunday brunch.
-But then again, what pancakes wouldn’t be amazing after a 3 hour wait?
+I never expected that I would wait three hours to get pancakes for my Sunday brunch.
+But then again, what pancakes wouldn’t be amazing after a three hour wait?